 Interested parties are invited to send their comments no later than Monday 11 January 2021, 18:00 (CET), by e-mail to firstname.lastname@example.org in Word format (in order to facilitate their distribution to government officials).
 All comments should be addressed to the International Co-operation and Tax Administration Division, Centre for Tax Policy and Administration.

 Please also note that all comments on this public consultation document will be made publicly available.
 Comments submitted in the name of a collective "grouping" or "coalition", or by any person submitting comments on behalf of another person or group of persons, should identify all enterprises or individuals who are members of that collective group, or the person(s) on whose behalf the commentator(s) are acting.
 Speakers at the upcoming public consultation meeting will be selected from among those providing timely written comments on this consultation document.

 PUBLIC CONSULTATION MEETING

-The public consultation meeting on the 2020 review of BEPS Action 14 will be held virtually in early 2021.
+The public consultation meeting on the 2020 review of BEPS Action 14 will be held virtually on 1 February 2021.
 The objective is to provide external stakeholders an opportunity to provide input on the ongoing work.
-Information on the public consultation meeting will be available on the OECD website in due course.
+Registration details for the public consultation meeting will be available on the OECD website in due course.